 But what can companies do to counteract this trend?
 Would we see more workers happily engage with their work if it always feels fresh and exciting?

 Research says, yes.
 According to a recent Work Institute Retention Report, one of the main reasons employees are dissatisfied is a lack of career development.
 By providing workers with the opportunity to expand their skills, employers can not only energise their best staff but plug skills gaps in their company with existing talent.

 Now, I’m not saying there aren’t more obvious and critical aspects that need addressing if your workforce is currently resigned to doing the bare minimum.
 In this instance, you really need to examine your organisation from top to bottom and reassess your policies and practices.
-Learning and development isn’t a silver bullet antidote to the Quiet Quitting pandemic.
+Learning and development aren’t a silver bullet antidote to the Quiet Quitting pandemic.